JAPANESE CHINESE

 Cultural and Educational Activities

-Maruha Nichiro regularly accepts visiting students from junior high and high schools as part of its education and learning support program to provide opportunities for students to learn about and deepen their understanding of the company's business and SDG initiatives, In FY2023, we accepted visiting students (some of them online) from Sendai Municipal Koyodai Junior High School, Kawaguchi Municipal Junior High School, Aichi Prefectural Chikusa Senior High School, and others, and introduced our business activities and our efforts to achieve the SDGs through our business activities.
-As society as a whole is becoming increasingly interested in the SDGs, there are more and more opportunities to learn about the SDGs as part of the school curriculum, and inquiries from junior high and high school students and university students about the company's initiatives are increasing.
+In FY2024, we accepted visitings for example, Azuma Junior High School(Fukushima city), No. 8 Junior High School (Yamagata) City, Nanbu Junior High School (Iwakura, Aichi), and Saga Nishi High School (Saga), and introduced our business content and initiatives to achieve the SDGs through our business activities.
+As interest in the SDGs is increasing throughout society, there are more opportunities to learn about the SDGs as part of the school curriculum, and inquiries from junior high and high school students and university students about corporate initiatives are also increasing.

 Case Study: Yayoi Sunfoods Co., Ltd. Activities to Support Cambodia Yayoi School